paolorechia/steeldb/README.md

 4. Keep the database persisted into a single file.
 5. Use a single statically defined table.

+Our roadmap for the first iteration might end up looking like this:

+1. A REPL shell [x]
+3. A tokenizer [x]
+4. A parser [x]
+5. Add support for the SELECT clause [x]
+6. A code generator []
+7. A virtual machine that interprets the generated code []
+8. A table struct that stores data in HashMap of Vectors []
+9. A serialization / desserialization method to write/read data from file []

-### Second iteration
+### Second iteration: making it usable (v0.2.0)
+1. Add another API besides the REPL to query the database []
+   * This can be either a traditional TCP or a HTTP server.
+It should be as simple as possible, and just receive a string of the SQL command
-1. Add create table command
+3. Add create table command []
+4. Add delete table command []
+5. Add alter table command []
-2. Multiple tables query support (add FROM clause support)
+6. Multiple tables query support (add FROM clause support) []
-3. Support filters (add WHERE clause support)
+7. Support filters (add WHERE clause support) []

-### Third iteration
+### Third iteration: making it scalable (v0.3.0)
-1. Add another API besides the REPL to query the database.
-This can be either a traditional TCP or a (serverless friendly) HTTP server.
+1. Handle concurrency: needs research on approaches to use []
+2. Implement B+ or similar algorithm []
+3. Adds caching (or pagination) []
+4. Support for transactions []

+# Knowledge base

 ## How do we build each of these components in Rust?

 ### REPL Shell
 This is pobably the simplest component.
 We just need to implement a CLI shell that reads lines of input until the command end symbol is presented (like ';').